conan-io/docs/reference/commands/creator/export.rst

     positional arguments:
       path                  Path to a folder containing a conanfile.py or to a recipe file e.g., my_folder/conanfile.py
-      reference             user/channel, or Pkg/version@user/channel (if name and version are not declared in the conanfile.py
+      reference             user/channel, Pkg/version@user/channel (if name and
+                            version are not declared in the conanfile.py) or Pkg/version@ if user/channel is not relevant.

     optional arguments:
       -h, --help            show this help message and exit